GB7DZ is a Congleton (Mow Cop) based C4FM (Fusion) and analogue FM repeater which is operational on RB02.

 The repeater provides fantastic coverage of practically the whole of Cheshire and South Lancashire due to its location at over 1000ft ASL.
 Stations have been known to access the repeater from as far north as Blackpool and as far south as Wolverhampton.
-The M6 corridor is covered from J15 until around J27, however there is a slight black-spot just north of Thelwall viaduct J21A.
-North of Charnock Richard, you may switch to MB6FR or GB3RF.
+The M6 corridor is covered from J15 until around J27, however there is a slight black-spot around Thelwall viaduct J21A.
+North of Charnock Richard, you may switch to GB7FO, GB7FD, GB3RF or GB7BF.

 FM mode is also supported which facilitates local repeat only.
 This is a service intended for locals that prefer to use an unlinked repeater.
 If you have an analogue only radio, you should set tone squelch (T-SQL) to ensure you don’t hear digital transmissions.
 If you have a Fusion capable radio, you can use the AMS feature so you don’t miss out on local QSOs.

 On Tuesdays between 7:30pm and 09:30pm the repeater will be connected to Sues Net.

 On Sundays between 11:00am and 12:30pm the repeater will be connected to the Southern Fusion net.

 The Squirrel Net happens every morning at 7:00am – 08:00am.

 Normally connected to Wires-X room 41755 (NWFG) except on Tuesdays between 7:30pm and 9:30pm and on Sundays between 11:00am and 12:30pm.